-Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated, Section 126.96.36.1992.E NMAC.
+Prior to the transfer of a property with an established on-site liquid waste system, the transferor of the property shall have the system evaluated, per 188.8.131.522.E NMAC.
+Property Transfer Evaluation Process

 Steps to Evaluate your Septic System:

-- After you find a permit number; DO NOT CLICK ON THE PERMIT NUMBER the links are broken and may provide incorrect information.
-Please contact your local field office via email or phone and request a copy of the permit file.
+- After you find a permit number, contact your local field office and request a copy of the permit file.

 - If the system is permitted, a qualified evaluator may proceed to evaluate the permitted system prior to transfer and provide the Department approved evaluation report to NMED within 15 days of the evaluation.

 - NMED will charge a $50 fee to be paid before the report is date stamped as received.
 The evaluation report, an official record will be provided for your use in property transfers.
 The department will place a copy on file with the permit.